 Suspect Umar Farouk Abdulmutallab is charged with trying to blow up a Delta Air Lines flight as it approached Detroit with an explosive device hidden in his underwear.

-(Reporting by Harro ten Wolde, Aaron Gray-Block and Ben Berkowitz in Amsterdam and Jeremy Pelofsky in Washington; Editing by Jon Hemming)
+(Additional reporting by Harro ten Wolde and Ben Berkowitz in Amsterdam and Peggy Gargis in Birmingham; Editing by Jon Hemming and Jerry Norton)